Connect with others who understand.

 Anemia From Multiple Myeloma

-When the plasma cells become cancerous, they grow rapidly and uncontrollably in the bone marrow.
-As the bone marrow becomes full of cancerous plasma cells, there isn’t enough space for the other, healthy blood cells to grow.
-This lack of space for red blood cells then causes anemia to develop.
+In multiple myeloma, cancerous plasma cells grow rapidly and uncontrollably in the bone marrow.
+As these cancer cells take over the bone marrow, there is less space for healthy blood cells to grow.
+This overcrowding makes it hard for the bone marrow to produce enough red blood cells, leading to anemia.

-Anemia From Kidney Dysfunction
+Anemia From Kidney Issues

 Anemia From Treatment